Last Updated on 27 July 2021 by Dan

-The Wilderness Verdict: A free version of the above Virgin Card, that provides good miles gathering opportunity (and is also helpfully a Mastercard) but not as beneficial as the above, with the trade off from the fee.
-If you’re unlikely to hit a £10k spend and or use the upgrade/companion voucher, this is a better choice for you.
+A free version of the Virgin Atlantic Reward+ Credit Card that provides good miles gathering opportunity (and is also helpfully a Mastercard) but not quite as beneficial as the above in exchange for the trade off from having no fee.

-For avoidance of doubt that includes the American Express Platinum Card and the American Express Nectar Credit Card.
+For avoidance of doubt that includes the American Express Platinum Card, which has a very expensive base fee.

 The exception to this is cashback credit cards which I think are a superb alternative to a rewards card if you’re simply looking to minimise cost, and you can read my thoughts on the best cashback card options here.

 If you think I’ve missed a reward card which offers great value I’d love to hear from you!
 Please note it in the comments and contact me and I’ll very happily take a look.